 We offer additional add-on products to eligible dealers as part of the Auto Buying Program to increase traffic and retarget inmarket consumers.
-These products include TrueCar Sponsored Listings and TrueCar Reach.
-TrueCar Sponsor Listings enables a dealer to place qualifying vehicles at more prominent positions within the used car search results page.
-TrueCar Reach is a service offered to retarget in-market consumers on the dealer's behalf with co-branded emails.
-Fees are charged based on a monthly subscription rate for the right to sponsor up to a set number of vehicles at any time throughout the month under Sponsored Listings.
-Fees for our Reach product are also charged on a flat monthly rate regardless of the number of emails delivered.
+These products include TrueCar Sponsored Listings, TrueCar Reach and TrueCar Marketing Solutions.
+TrueCar Sponsored Listings enables a dealer to place qualifying vehicles at more prominent positions within the car search results page, and fees are charged based on a monthly subscription rate for the right to sponsor up to a set number of vehicles at any time throughout the month.
+TrueCar Reach is a service offered to retarget in-market consumers on the dealer's behalf with co-branded emails, and fees are charged on a flat monthly rate regardless of the number of emails delivered.
+TrueCar Marketing Solutions includes a suite of digital marketing solutions enabling dealers to better target in-market shoppers, and fees are charged on a monthly subscription rate based on the product and marketing channel.
 TrueCar Trade revenue consists of dealers who pay monthly subscription fees that vary depending on the level of trade service selected and fees paid for our Sell Your Car product.
 Depending on their subscription terms, some dealers pay additional transaction fees for each vehicle purchased from a consumer that was introduced via TrueCar Trade.
 In 2022 we phased out the selling of TrueCar Trade subscription packages and transitioned dealers to Sell Your Car, for which we charge fees under a per-introduction or guaranteed-introductions model.